Emily Browning: 2008–2011

-2012–present
+2012–2020

-In 2012, she replaced English actress Ophelia Lovibond as the female lead in the film Summer in February.
+In 2012, she replaced English actress Ophelia Lovibond as female lead Florence Carter-Wood in the film Summer in February.
 The film is based on the book of the same title, by Jonathan Smith.
 In July 2012, Browning was cast in God Help the Girl, a musical film by Belle and Sebastian front-man Stuart Murdoch.
 Browning played Eve, and the role required live singing.
 Filming on the production began on 8 July 2012 and wrapped on 12 August 2012.

 Browning was cast in Catherine Hardwicke's Plush alongside Cam Gigandet, replacing Evan Rachel Wood (who was originally attached to the project) due to scheduling conflicts.
 Browning also starred alongside Xavier Samuel whom she met on the set during filming.
 Magic Magic, directed by Sebastián Silva, screened at the 2013 Sundance Film Festival.
 Film.com designated the film as a "Top Pick".

-Browning starred in the 2014 film Pompeii.
+Browning starred in Paul W. S. Anderson's 2014 epic romantic historical disaster film Pompeii.
 The project was filmed in Toronto and the city of Pompeii.
+The film received generally mixed to negative reviews, although Browning's performance was generally assessed more favorably.
 Browning took a break from filming on Pompeii, and returned home to Australia to film a music video for the song "No Matter What You Say" by the band Imperial Teen.
 The video follows Browning as the lead character, conducting a 'live art-piece'.

 In 2014, Browning filmed Shangri-La Suite.
 The story follows two young lovers who break out of a mental hospital in 1974 and set out on a road trip to Los Angeles to fulfill the boy's lifelong dream of killing his idol Elvis Presley, who appears as a supporting character.
 Luke Grimes and Avan Jogia co-star.
 The same year, she appeared in Years & Years's "Take Shelter" music video.

 In 2015, Browning appeared in the biopic crime thriller Legend, alongside Tom Hardy, who portrayed twin brothers and infamous 1960s London gangsters Reggie and Ronnie Kray.
 She portrayed Frances Shea, the first wife of Reggie Kray.

-Browning was cast in American Gods as Laura Moon.
+Browning was cast in American Gods (2017-2021) as Laura Moon.
 Neil Gaiman, author of the novel, said, "I've been fascinated by Emily Browning since A Series of Unfortunate Events.
 She has a challenge ahead of her: Laura is a tricky character, and the Laura on the screen is even trickier and more dangerous than the one on the page.
 She's going to have a wonderful time bringing Laura to life".

+2021–present

 In June 2021, it was announced that Browning would replace Anna Paquin in Andrea Pallaoro's drama Monica, joining Trace Lysette, Patricia Clarkson and Adriana Barraza.
 She is also set to star in Lance Edmands' thriller Brightwater, starring alongside Scoot McNairy and Jack Reynor.

+She stars in The Fox, the debut feature film directed by Australian filmmaker Dario Russo, which premieres at the 2025 Adelaide Film Festival in October.
+It also stars Jai Courtney, Damon Herriman, and the voices of Sam Neill and Olivia Colman.